cloudcreativity/ddd-modules/docs/guide/application/asynchronous-processing.md

 }
 ```

-For this to work, you must have a driven port that can queue commands, along with a queue adapter in the infrastructure
-layer that implements this port.
-This is covered by
-the [queues chapter in the infrastructure section.](../infrastructure/queues) The queue adapter is then injected into
-the command bus.
-The queue chapter contains an example.

 ## Internal Queuing

 There are many scenarios where it can be advantageous for your bounded context to queue internal work for asynchronous